 After those days…Judith returned to Bethulia and remained on her estate…Many men desired to marry her, but no man had relations with her, all her life long…she grew old in her husband’s house until she was a hundred and five…The Book of Judith 16:21-25

-Resurrection and Widows
+Resurrection and Widows in the New Testament

-Then came to him certain of the Sadducees, which deny that there is any resurrection; and they asked him, Saying, Master, Moses wrote unto us, If any man’s brother dies, having a wife, and he dies without children, that his brother should take his wife, and raise up seed unto his brother…There were therefore seven brethren: and the first took a wife, and died without children.
+Then came to him certain of the Sadducees, which deny that there is any resurrection; and they asked him, Saying, Master, Moses wrote unto us, if any man’s brother dies, having a wife, and he dies without children, that his brother should take his wife, and raise up seed unto his brother…There were therefore seven brethren: and the first took a wife, and died without children.
 And the second took her to wife, and he died childless.
-And the third took her; and in like manner the seventh also: and they left no children, and died.
+And the third took her; and in like manner the seventh also: and they left no children and died.
 Last of all, the woman died also.
-Therefore in the resurrection whose wife of them is she? for seven had her to wife.
+Therefore, in the resurrection whose wife of them, is she? for seven had her to wife.
 Matthew 22:24-30, Mark 12:18-23, Luke 20:27-35

 And there was one Anna, a prophetess[v], the daughter of Phanuel, of the tribe of As(h)er: she was of a great age, and had lived with an husband seven years from her virginity; And she was a widow of about four-score years (80), which departed not from the temple, but served God with fasting and prayers night and day… Luke 2:36-38